This camp sold out on September 24, 2023. Click here to be added to the wait list in the event spots open up.

 Travel DOCUMENTS

-A passport that expires later than six months after the trip ends.
-If your passport expires before October 1, 2024, we highly recommend renewing it now, as the renewal process is currently subject to serious delays.
+As you prepare to travel, please make sure that your passport expires later than six months after the trip ends.
+If your passport expires before October 1, 2025, we highly recommend renewing it now, as the renewal process is currently subject to serious delays.

 Travel Insurance